 Payment can be made online, over the phone (303-546-3554), or mailed to:

 2130 Arapahoe Ave

 Boulder, CO 80302

-If your current financial situation warrants reducing or waiving the deposit, submit a confirmation deposit reduction/waiver form.
+If your current financial situation warrants waiving the deposit, submit a confirmation deposit reduction/waiver form.

 Naropa University requires official transcripts from any and all institutions where undergraduate or graduate coursework was completed, and it is very important that you successfully complete the coursework entered on your application.
 An official transcript of a conferred bachelor's degree must be received by the Office of Admissions prior to beginning graduate coursework.